rohancragg/blog-notes/docs/misc/git-bash.md

 !!! info
     **What is Git?**

-    Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+    :fa-git: is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

     A version-control system is a tool for tracking changes in source code during software development.
 It is designed for coordinating work among a group of programmers, but it can be used to track changes in any set of files.